Phone-GWP-group

 Ultimately, it can be the difference between a red-hot sales period and a lukewarm (or worse) festive season.

 But critically, your packaging must be on point to achieve this.
-As such, this guide covers the seven things you should do when creating seasonal packaging and the seven things you really shouldn’t – the seven deadly sins, if you will.
+As such, this guide covers the seven things you should and shouldn’t do when creating seasonal packaging.

-The 7 do's for creating your seasonal packaging
+The seven do’s for creating your seasonal packaging

-The key points to consider and achieve to drive seasonal sales volume
+The key points to consider to drive seasonal sales volume

-• Increasing product appeal to persuade consumers to buy.
+• Enhancing product appeal to encourage consumers to make a purchase.

 • Adding value to your packs.